qinxuqiang/Semantic-movie-recommender/log.md

-# Log
+# Log 🪵
 To do:
 Cast multipersion support

-Genre dropdown:
-1. Year
-2. Rating
-3. Genre
+design document

+rating dropdown?
 ### May 28:
 Added thumbnails